-Here’s what you should expect during each stage of tattoo removal.
+Here’s what you should expect during the stages of tattoo removal.

-Redness, swelling, slight blistering, a little itching, and raised areas are extremely common and should be expected after treatment.
-The skin will feel tender and sensitive at first.
-It should take a maximum of two weeks for all of these responses to treatment to subside.
+After your laser tattoo removal session, you may experience redness, swelling, slight blistering, a little itching, and raised areas while your skin heals.
+These are extremely common and should be expected after treatment.
+Sometimes after treatment, the skin will feel tender and sensitive at first.
+It should take within two weeks for all of these healing responses to treatment to subside.

 Fifteen minutes after removal, the area will be very red, swollen, and sometimes a little itchy.
 It will stay like that for a week or so.
 “I always tell clients when I treat them, don’t be alarmed at how red it gets; that’s totally normal,” says Cooper.
 “But by the day after treatment, it won’t be painful.”
 Even after the treatment, clients are usually feeling just fine.
 You can tell that they’ve undergone laser treatment, but it’s not going to hinder them from going about their daily lives.

 You may also notice a “frosting” effect immediately after laser removal, which gives the tattooed skin a chalky appearance.
 This completely normal effect just signifies the release of carbon dioxide from the skin.
 This temporary reaction usually only lasts for a few minutes to half an hour after laser removal.
 If it takes longer than that, contact your removal specialist, but that’s very unlikely to happen.